hackbg/fadroma/agent/README.md

 #### Building from source code

-To build, the `builder` property must be set to a valid `Builder`.
+To build, the `compiler` property must be set to a valid `Compiler`.
-When obtaining instances from a `Deployment`, the `builder` property is provided automatically from `deployment.builder`.
+When obtaining instances from a `Deployment`, the `compiler` property is provided automatically from `deployment.compiler`.

 ```typescript
 // TODO